classgraph/classgraph/README.md

   1. Add the [JVM-Driver](https://github.com/toolfactory/jvm-driver) library to your project as an extra dependency (this uses only Java code and works to bypass encapsulation without native code for all JDK versions between 8 and 18).
   2. Set `ClassGraph.CIRCUMVENT_ENCAPSULATION = CircumventEncapsulationMethod.JVM_DRIVER;` before interacting with ClassGraph in any other way (this will load the JVM-Driver library as ClassGraph's reflection driver).

-JDK 16's strong encapsulation is just the first step of trying to lock down Java's internals, so further restrictions are possible (e.g. it is likely that `setAccessible(true)` will fail in future JDK releases, even within a module, and probably the JNI API will be locked down soon, making Narcissus require a commandline flag to work).
+Strong encapsulation is just the first step of trying to lock down Java's internals, so further restrictions are possible (e.g. it is likely that `setAccessible(true)` will fail in future JDK releases, even within a module, and probably the JNI API will be locked down soon, making Narcissus require a commandline flag to work).
 Therefore, **please convince your upstream runtime environment maintainers to expose the full classpath from their classloader using a public method or field, otherwise ClassGraph may stop working for your runtime environment in the future.**

 ### Pre-built JARs